Jiaxigu/Jiaxigu.github.io/_posts/2021-07-07-git-switch.md

 Another action simplified by the addition of `git switch` is creating a local branch that tracks a remote branch.
 Before `git switch`, one needs to go through the mess of

-`git checkout --track origin/remote_branch`
+`git checkout --track origin/remote_branch`,

-,or even
+or even

 `git checkout --track -b remote_branch origin/remote_branch`

 in earlier git versions.
-After the update, `git switch remote_branch` will do the job simple and elegant (all commands above creates a local branch named `remote_branch` which tracks the remote branch named `remote_branch`.
+After the update, `git switch remote_branch` will do the job simple and elegant (all commands above creates a local branch named `remote_branch` which tracks the remote branch named `remote_branch`).

 ## References